Stonewall riots: Earlier resistance and riots

 On the outer fringes of a few small gay communities were people who challenged traditional gender norms—effeminate men, masculine women, or people who dressed and lived in ways that contrasted with their sex assigned at birth, either part-time or full-time.
 At the time, nomenclature classified them as transvestites.
-Thus, as the most visible representatives for sexual minorities, they belied the carefully crafted image promoted by the Mattachine Society and DOB, which sought to portray homosexuals capable of fitting within a normative society.
+Thus, as the most visible representatives for sexual minorities, they belied the carefully crafted image promoted by the Mattachine Society and DOB, which sought to portray homosexuals as capable of fitting within a normative society.
 The Mattachine and DOB believed that being arrested for wearing clothing normative of the opposite gender was akin to the struggles of homophile organizations—similar but distinctly separate.

 Gay, lesbian, bisexual, and transgender people rioted at the Cooper Do-nuts café in Los Angeles in 1959 to counteract police harassment.
-In a larger 1966 event in San Francisco, drag queens, hustlers, and trans women were sitting in Compton's Cafeteria when the police arrived to arrest people appearing to be physically male but were presenting as women.
+In a larger 1966 event in San Francisco, drag queens, hustlers, and trans women were sitting in Compton's Cafeteria when the police arrived to arrest people who appeared to have been assigned male at birth but presented femininely.
 A riot ensued: cafeteria patrons were slinging cups, plates, and saucers, breaking the plexiglass windows in the front of the restaurant.
 They returned several days later to break the windows again shortly after they were replaced.
 Professor Susan Stryker classifies the Compton's Cafeteria riot as an "act of anti-transgender discrimination, rather than an act of discrimination against sexual orientation" and connects the uprising to the intersectionality of gender, race, and class in relation to sexual orientation, which were being downplayed by contemporary homophile organizations.
 It marked the beginning of transgender activism in San Francisco.